 By the end of the third month many babies are having longer stretches of sleep overnight – perhaps six hours straight or more.
 At this age your baby will probably need about 10 hours of sleep overnight (with feeds every 4-6 hours) and about five hours of sleep during the day.

-Your baby might be settling into a more predictable routine with day sleeps – having about three naps between 1- 2.5 hours long.
+Your baby might be settling into a more predictable routine with day sleeps – having about four naps between 1- 2.5 hours long.
 You might start to recognise that your baby is tired at predictable times during the day.
 But don’t forget to continue watching your baby for tired signs – babies are constantly changing and as they grow older they’ll drop to two naps and then one (and eventually none!).
 This transition will be much smoother if you learn to recognise your baby’s tired signs rather than insisting they sleep according to a strict routine.

 Some babies will only sleep for one sleep cycle – about 40 minutes or so.
 This is called catnapping.
 You can try to investigate reasons for your baby waking (check the room temperature, make sure they’re having enough of a feed beforehand etc) and you can try some re-settling techniques.
 But try not to let it stress you out too much.
 They will grow out of it eventually.